Ethiopia–Italy relations: Cooperation

 The relations between Ethiopia and Italy in the field of political, security and economic cooperation have been good in recent years.
 In 2015, the at the time foreign minister Paolo Gentiloni and Prime minister visited Addis Ababa on a state visit.
 This was proceeded by another visit in 2016 by the President of the Republic, Sergio Mattarella.
 Ethiopia has been one of the biggest beneficiaries of Italian initiatives in Africa.

 Currently, Italy ranks among Ethiopia's top trade partners, eighth supplier at global level, first at European level (in the first months of 2018), in fact many Italian companies are involved in the current work of modernisation of Ethiopia, while as far as Italian Export is concerned, Ethiopia ranks fourth as destination market in Sub-Saharan Africa.

 On 10 April 2019, an important agreement between the Government of the Italian Republic and the Government of the Federal Democratic Republic of Ethiopia, focused on cooperation in the defence sector, was concluded in Addis Ababa, entitled: "Ratification and implementation of the Agreement between the Government of the Italian Republic and the Government of the Federal Democratic Republic of Ethiopia on cooperation in the field of defence, done at Addis Ababa on 10 april 2019".

 Federal Democratic Republic of Ethiopia on cooperation in the field of defence, done at Addis Ababa on 10 April 2019" on Government initiative (in Italian language "Accordo tra il Governo della Repubblica italiana e il Governo della Repubblica democratica federale di Etiopia sulla cooperazione nel settore della difesa").

+During her official visit to Ethiopia, Italian Prime Minister Giorgia Meloni was greeted by jubilant crowds, some wearing T-shirts emblazoned with her face, as she walked through the streets to a reception ceremony in Addis Ababa.